 Don’t you get tired of people assuming that a landscape business is easy to operate?

 You just need a truck, a lawnmower, and some people.
 Right?
-No. A landscape business has many challenges.
+Not quite.
+A landscape business has many challenges.

-The 2017 Peer Benchmark Report for the Landscape Industry
+The Herring Group Peer Benchmark Report for the Landscape Industry

-My passion and my purpose are to help CEOs, business owners and their managers optimize their company’s profitability – making sure the rewards make up for the risks.
+My passion is for restoring life margin to business owners and helping people live well.
+I do this by helping CEOs, business owners and their managers optimize their company’s profitability – making sure the rewards make up for the risks.
 In the landscape industry, that reward or profit should be at least 10% of revenue.

 For most landscape companies, that number looks unattainable.
 However, I have the reports to prove that it can be done.
-I recently completed the 2017 Landscape Industry Peer Benchmark Report.
-In the 2017 report (using 2016 data), 15% of the companies had pre-tax net income greater than 10% of revenue.
-In the prior year, that figure was 40%.
+I recently completed the 2022 Landscape Industry Peer Benchmark Report.
+Of the more than 150 companies that participated in the report, 26% of the companies had a net profit greater than 10% of revenue.
+In the prior year, that figure was 24%.
 It can be done.
+[Updated Dec 2022.]

 The Profit Engine System